 by Frederic Franklyn Faust

 Some might reasonably argue that the technology for muzzle loading projectiles has changed little since the battle of Gettysburg.
-At least until now.
+That is, at least until now.
 Enter Federal's B.O.R Lok MZ system, an entirely new class of bullets.

 Doubtlessly you are already familiar with the Civil War Minie ball, the cone-shaped hollow projectile of a narrower diameter than the rifle bore.
 How it worked its magic is as simple as the sea is salt.
 Combustion expanded the skirt so the lead engaged the rifling and sealed the bore, significantly improved accuracy and extending range in the process.
 Also important, the narrow diameter of the bullet made loading easier and quicker.

-170 years pass, and little has changed.
+170 years go by and little has changed.
 Muzzle loading enthusiasts still rely on the same basic principles, utilizing either a plastic sabot or an expanding base to seal the bore.
 Both methods boost accuracy and overall performance, but albeit with certain limitations.
-For example, one negative trait to projectiles fitted with a sabot is the force needed to ram a bullet down the bore.
+For example, one negative trait to projectiles fitted with a sabot is during loading, the force needed to ram a bullet down the bore.
 The sabot fits the bore tightly to begin with.
-Additional shots foul the bore making it progressively more difficult to ram a bullet in place.
+Succesive shots foul the bore making it progressively more difficult to ram a bullet in place.
 Another concern is legality.
 Regulations vary from jurisdiction to jurisdiction and some have outlawed a design where the sabot separates from the bullet proper.

 Another style of bullet features an expanding base replete with a soft plastic flange.
 This design can pose problems if the rifle is dropped or otherwise jarred.
 That's because a sharp jolt can rather unceremoniously separate the flange form the bullet, resulting in a gap between the powder charge and the base of the bullet.
 Even worse, the intrinsically soft flange is prone to rupturing during firing, which in turn degrades accuracy and bleeds off muzzle velocity.
 Because the bullets are typically cast of a soft lead alloy, terminal performance is not peak.